-You will have an assignment due in Blackboard before each lecture, starting 1/11/17.
-The maximum number of homework points that will count towards your final grade is 35 points.
-There will be opportunities to earn at least 46 points, so if you miss one or two assignments for personal or technical reasons, you can still earn a perfect homework score.
+You will have an assignment due in Canvas before each lecture, starting with the second lecture.
+The maximum number of homework points that will count towards your final grade is 75 points.
+There will be opportunities to earn at least 82 points, so if you miss one or two assignments for personal or technical reasons, you can still earn a perfect homework score.
 This system is instead of make-up opportunities for individual missed points.